 PAM4 modulation presents challenges related to signal-to-noise ratio and increased susceptibility to noise and distortion.
 However, adaptive equalization techniques and careful system design can mitigate these challenges, preserving signal integrity.

-PAM4 finds extensive applications in high-speed communication systems, data centers, optical communication, and wireless communication.
+PAM4 finds extensive applications in high-speed, data centers, optical, and wireless communication systems.
 Its versatility makes it a key player in industries requiring rapid and efficient data transfer.